Baron de Richemont: The schemes of Henri Hébert

 Henri Hébert's existence was recorded for the first time in 1826, when he moved to Rouen, where he made a living as a temporary employee of the Seine-Inférieure Prefecture, then as the owner and shopkeeper of a glassworks.

 Having become bankrupt around 1829, he fled Rouen, where he had been sentenced by default to three months in prison.
 It was around this time that he swindled a couple from Montigny-sur-Avre, M. and Mme.
-De Malard, who believed they'd met the real Louis XVII.
+De Malard, who believed they had met the real Louis XVII.

 He took advantage of the turmoil of the three "glorious days" of the July 1830 Revolution, during which he wrote manifests explaining his ambitions to several people, including the Duc de Choiseul.
 He changed his name and place of residence several times, giving himself the title "Baron de Richemont," all the while mingling with republican agitators and abusing many people's trust.

 Hébert moved to Paris next, where he surrounded himself with accomplices and tried to thwart police investigations by using different addresses and different, borrowed names.